 Ferrium M54 (AMS 6516; MMPDS-09) is an ultra-high strength and high fracture toughness steel with excellent fatigue resistance and high resistance to stress corrosion cracking (SCC).

-M54 steel is one of strongest and toughest steels in the world.
+M54 steel is one of the strongest and toughest steels in the world.

-QuesTek designed M54 steel using Integrated Computational Materials Engineering (ICME) methodologies under Navy SBIR funding to be a cost-effective alternative for AerMet® 100 (AMS 6532).
+QuesTek designed M54 steel using Integrated Computational Materials Engineering (ICME) technologies under Navy SBIR funding to be a cost-effective alternative for AerMet®100 (AMS 6532).

 M54 steel is double vacuum melted (i.e., vacuum induction melted and then vacuum arc remelted or "VIM/VAR") for high purity, leading to much greater fatigue strength.